Caleb S.

 • Topic Sentence: Start each body paragraph with a topic sentence that introduces the main point or argument of that paragraph.

-• Transition: Use transition sentences at the end of each body paragraph to link it to the next one.
-These transitions ensure that your essay flows smoothly, maintaining coherence.
+• Transition: Use transition words and sentences at the end of each body paragraph to link it to the next one.

 Conclusion